posativ/acrylamid/docs/index.rst

 it up.

 - it is *fast* (incremental builds)
-- support for Jinja2_ or Mako_ templates
+- support for Jinja2_ and Mako_ templates
 - many Markdown_ extensions and custom reStructuredText_ directives
 - MathML_, enhanced typography and hyphenation using soft-hyphens